ninscope/Hardware/README.md

 :warning:  A USB 3.0 port (on some PCs indicated by SS, SuperSpeed USB) is required to connect the modified UCLA DAQ (v3.2) to a PC, otherwise NINscope will not be recognized during installation.

-### Note about settings the excitation and optogenetic LED currents
+### Note about setting the excitation LED current

-:warning: Care is adviced when setting the curent to the excitation LED to high levels.
-First, this is not necessary given that low curernts provide sufficient light output from the excitation LED to perform imaging.
-Moreover, settings up to 35 mA are in the linear range of the driver.
-Secondly driving a large current to the excitation LED will cause issues when combining imaging with optogenetic stimulation.
-Current to the optogenetic LED can also be adjusted
+:warning: Care is adviced when setting the curent to the excitation LED.
+Please note that low curernts provide sufficient light output from the excitation LED to perform imaging.
+Moreover, current settings up to 35 mA are in the linear range of the excitation LED driver and it is adviced to stay within this range.
+Driving a large current to the excitation LED in combination with optogenetic stimulation could lead to unexpected intensity drops during image acquisition.